jesse-rost/my-portfolio/arm-single-cycle-processor/README.md

 # Advanced Hardware Features

 ## ALU Signed Overflow Detection

-The ALU computes overflow flags entirely in combinational logic.

 ```vhdl
 V <= (not S(0) and not INTA(31) and not INTB(31) and INTF(31)) or